MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v1.md

 <!-- :::editable-content name="description"::: -->
 Build, tag, push, or run Docker images, or run a Docker command.
 Use this task with Docker or the Azure Container registry.

+> [!NOTE]
+> [Docker@2](docker-v2.md) is a newer version of this task that simplifies the task by removing inputs that can be passed as arguments to the command.
 <!-- :::editable-content-end::: -->

 :::moniker-end